icopy-site/awesome-cn/docs/awesome/awesome-claude-code.md

 <br>

-> **`CLAUDE.md` files** are files that contain important guidelines and context-specfic information or instructions that help Claude Code to better understand your project and your coding standards
+> **`CLAUDE.md` files** are files that contain important guidelines and context-specific information or instructions that help Claude Code to better understand your project and your coding standards

 <details open>
 <summary><h3>Language-Specific <a href="#awesome-claude-code">🔝</a></h3></summary>